paulpaulsen55/centipede/README.md

 The game is written in C++ using the SFML2 library for graphics and input handling.
 The game is structured using a scene-based architecture, where each scene represents a different screen in the game, such as the main menu, gameplay and game-over screens.
-These are managed using a `SceneManager` class.
+These are managed using the `SceneManager` class.
 The game loop is controlled by the `Game` class, which updates and renders the current scene.
 The gameplay logic is contained in the `GameplayScene` class, which handles player movement, entity movement, bullet firing and collision detection.
 The player character is represented by the `Player` class.
 All of the enemy entities are represented by a class of their own, which inherits from the `Entity`